 The number one thing you can do to reduce your, and your child’s, risk of injury is to wear a properly fitting helmet.
-Sizes can vary tremendously between manufacturers, and don’t forget, your child is still growing and may need a new helmet each season for some time.
+Sizes can vary tremendously between manufacturers, and don’t forget, your child is still growing and may need a new helmet each season for the near future.

 Younger children should ride on sidewalks, as long as that is legal in your community.
 Older children shouldn’t be allowed on the roads until they demonstrate an understanding of traffic laws and have ridden safely on the streets with their parents.